 ANDO POORE – We have a very loyal group of game designers that showcase their creations all weekend long.
 We’ve even had some of the Steve Jackson MIB stop in a few times.
 We maintain a list of our confirmed guests on our website, so check there for updates as we lock down more guests.

 EGG – In terms of local support, what, if anything, does the local gaming shops and gamers do to help make this show a reality?

-ANDO POORE – We have good friends in the local comic and game shops.
+ANDO POORE – We have good friends in the local comic and game shops that support and sponsor real cash games.
 Stores across the metro-Atlanta area allow us to advertise our convention in their stores, and several of them have played host to game day events.
 They also have sponsored content and run tournaments at the convention.

 EGG – Can you highlight one pledge level/backer reward that you think is the standout for the AndoCon Kickstarter?